straysheep-dev/straysheep-dev.github.io/docs/blog/posts/openwrt.md

 ```
 From here continue to watch the output from `tcpdump`, see what the device is doing and adjust accordingly

-When in doubt, factory reset the device, restart your PC, and then attempt a new connection.
+When in doubt, factory reset the device, restart your PC, and then attempt a new connection by manually assigning your host's ethernet connection an IP in the 192.168.1.x/24 range, and trying to `ssh root@192.168.1.1`.

 ## Installing OpenWrt on a Raspberry Pi 4B:

-*⚠️ TO DO: This section is still under construction, check back later! ⚠️*
+*⚠️ This section is still under construction, check back later! ⚠️*

-The Pi 4B can boot from a USB device.
+The Pi 4B (and assumably later models) can boot from a USB device.
 If you're using an SD card some of these steps aren't necessary.
 You may also have to use a Raspbian live OS to make unique changes or updates.
 It's also suggested to use an external wireless adapter (ideally an ALFA card).
 Finally, this guide will walk through configuring a bridged AP, meant to replace an existing one.

 !!! warning "Wireless Card Limitations"

-	In some cases (like the Raspbery Pi 4B) the built in wireless card is limited to broadcasting only a single ESSID. **This is likely a case of OpenWrt not having the necessary driver installed by default**.
-If you boot into Ubuntu or Kali you may be able to configure numerous ESSID's in `hostapd`.
-These OS's have other drivers available to install that support different functionality of the card that OpenWrt may not have available without adding it via `opkg`.
-This will need reviewed.

-	Generally, it's recommended to leverage an external wireless card.
-This section will be updated once this has been tested.
+	Virtual AP functionality, or creating multiple ESSIDS tied to the same wireless radio, can be limited depending on 1) if the card supports it, and 2) if OpenWrt has a kernel driver that can use the functionality.

 !!! warning "[The Country Code Issue](https://forum.openwrt.org/t/cannot-use-channels-12-and-13-on-raspberry-pi-3-in-ap-config/3707/14)"

-	**This may be innacurrate, in my tests the ESSID limitations prevented any real diagnosis of this, as with a single ESSID I was able to see it, and connect to it.
-This suggests the default driver in OpenWrt prevents multiple ESSID's from being assigned to a single radio, instead of this being a country code issue**.

-	To get OpenWrt's WiFi working on a Raspberry Pi, you need to boot into a Raspbian OS environment to set the country code.
+	To get OpenWrt's WiFi working on a Raspberry Pi, you *may* need to boot into a Raspbian OS environment to set the country code.
 According to numerous posts on the OpenWrt forum, Raspbian writes this to a special non volatile place in memory, that 1) persists, and 2) OpenWrt cannot write to.

 	Before starting, flash a copy of Raspbian onto the USB drive, boot into a live environment, set the country code, and then proceed.